You Need It, We Can Help You Get It Back.

 Inspections, Repairs, and Certifications

 You can’t afford to have your expensive equipment out of service due to structural damage.
-As an expert manufacturer of protective work safety structures CRA knows what it takes to keep your heavy equipment up, running and OSHA compliant.
+So as an expert manufacturer of protective work safety structures CRA knows what it takes to keep your heavy equipment up, running and OSHA compliant.

 Structural Repair Services

-For over 25 years, CRA has repaired ROPS (Roll-Over Protection Structures) for the mining, construction, farming, dredging, and other industries.
-Whatever industry you’re in and whatever ROPS you need repaired we have the experience you need to get back up and running.
+CRA has repaired ROPS (Roll-Over Protection Structures) for the mining, construction, farming, dredging, and other industries.
+So, whatever industry you’re in and whatever ROPS you need repaired we have the experience you need to get back up and running.

 Structural Repair and Re-Certification Services